-19. The Alabama NAACP is a membership organization with approximately 5,000 members across the State, approximately 95% of whom identify as Black.
-It has members who are registered voters and live in each and every one of the challenged districts.

-20. Plaintiffs Thomas, Chandler, Stone, and Milligan will be collectively referred to as the "Individual Plaintiffs."
-Plaintiffs GBM and Alabama NAACP will be collectively referred to as the "Organizational Plaintiffs."

-21. Defendant John H. Merrill is sued in his official capacity as Alabama Secretary of State.
+- 22. The Alabama NAACP is a membership organization with approximately 5,000 members across the State, approximately 95% of whom identify as Black.
+It has members who are registered voters and live in each and every one of the challenged districts as well as in areas in Montgomery where the VRA compels the drawing of a new State Senate district where Black voters can elect a candidate of choice. - 23.
+Plaintiffs Thomas, Chandler, Stone, and Milligan will be collectively referred to as the "Individual Plaintiffs."
+Plaintiffs GBM and Alabama NAACP will be collectively referred to as the "Organizational Plaintiffs." - 24.
+Defendant John H. Merrill is sued in his official capacity as Alabama Secretary of State.
 As Secretary of State, Defendant Merrill is the chief elections official in the State of Alabama.
 He must provide uniform guidance for election activities in the State and certify the elections of members to the Alabama Legislature and Congress.
 Ala.
 Code §§ 17-1-3, 17-12-21.
 Defendant Merrill also has responsibility for certifying the names of primary and general election candidates for the State Legislature as well as issuing Certificates of Election following tabulation of vote results.
 Ala.
 Code §§ 17-13-5(b), 17-9-3(b), 17-12-21.

-22. Defendants Jim McClendon and Chris Pringle are sued in their official capacities as Co-Chairs of the Alabama Permanent Legislative Committee on Reapportionment ("the Committee").
+25. Defendants Jim McClendon and Chris Pringle are sued in their official capacities as Co-Chairs of the Alabama Permanent Legislative Committee on Reapportionment ("the Committee").
 In that capacity, Defendants McClendon and Pringle prepared and developed redistricting plans for the State following the decennial census and presided over the meetings of the Committee.
 The Committee was tasked with making a "continuous study of the reapportionment problems in Alabama seeking solutions thereto" and reporting its investigations, findings, and recommendations to the Legislature as necessary for the "preparation and formulation" of redistricting plans for the Senate and House districts in the State of Alabama.
 Ala.
 Code §§ 29-2-51, 29-2-52.
 Defendants McClendon and Pringle led the drawing of the challenged districts.
 They will likely lead efforts to re-draw the districts to remedy their unconstitutionality if the Court orders the State to do so.